 Fish, especially fatty fishes like salmon and mackerel, are high in omega-3 fatty acids, which are beneficial for heart health.
 They’re also an excellent source of lean protein.

 Cooked vegetables are easier to digest than raw ones.
-Of the green above-ground vegetables, broccoli is considered the most digestible.
-Combining these with a protein like chicken or fish can make a balanced meal.
+Combining these with a protein like chicken or fish and a complex carbohydrate can make a balanced meal.

 Foods like yogurt, kefir, and sauerkraut can help restore the balance of healthy bacteria in your gut.
 They’re also generally high in protein and calcium.